bringg/teleport/rfd/0203-database-healthchecks.md

 ### Configuration

-Health checks will be an opt-in configurable setting with reasonable defaults.
+Health checks will be an opt-out configurable setting with reasonable defaults.

-Health checks should be opt-in to avoid issues for existing customers who upgrade.
-However, our docs configuration references should have health checks enabled to encourage usage.
+A new cluster resource will be added to manage health check settings: `health_check`.

+A `health_check` preset resource named "default" will be added.

+The "default" `health_check` preset will enable health checks for all databases.

+Users will be able to easily opt-out of health checks by setting `enabled: false` on the "default" `health_check`.

+Teleport database agents will cache `health_check` resources.

 #### Configuration settings

-Health check will expose the following settings:
+The `health_check` resource will expose the following settings:

+- MatchLabels: Resources with matching labels will use these health check settings.
 - Enabled: whether to enable health checks
 - Interval: time between each health check
 - Timeout: the health check connection attempt timeout (timing out fails the check)
 - Healthy Threshold: number of consecutive passing health checks after which the resource health status is changed to `healthy`
 - Unhealthy Threshold: number of consecutive failing health checks after which the resource health status is changed to `unhealthy`

+These settings are sufficient to support TCP connection health checks in the initial implementation.
+They are also necessary for other types of health check, including TCP, TLS, and HTTP(S).
+Thus, they generalize well.
+Future work can extend `health_check` with more specific settings as needed to support new health check types.

+#### Configuration label matching

+The settings in a `health_check` resource will be used for a database if all of the labels in `health_check.spec.match_labels` match the database's labels.

+If multiple `health_check` resources match a database, then the `health_check` resources will be sorted by name and only the first will apply.

 #### Configuration restrictions and defaults